Make A Splash on the Water

 Lake Montgomery

-Less than a mile south of downtown, Lake Montgomery (formerly known as Lake Hamburg) is a favorite in-town fishing spot, where you can catch bluegill, bass catfish and more from a boat, kayak, or on the shoreline.
-The lake features paved parking, a boat ramp, a wooden dock and a boardwalk that runs through the generous amount of surrounding greenspace.
+Just a mile south of downtown, Lake Montgomery (once known as Lake Hamburg) is a favorite local fishing hole where anglers reel in bluegill, bass, catfish, and more—whether from a boat, kayak, or right off the shoreline.
+The lake features paved parking, a boat ramp, a metal dock (Harter Pier).

 Alligator Lake Park